Dartford Crossing Remote Payment Scheme

-Introduction of the new remote payment arrangements will require substantial changes.
-While maintaining safety and use of the crossing we will:
+While maintaining safety, and use of the crossing, we will:

-- reconfigure the road layout to provide four open traffic lanes in both directions
+- reconfigure the road layout to provide four traffic lanes in both directions

 - remove the plaza and payment booths

-- introduce new traffic control measures for vehicles entering the northbound tunnels
+- introduce new traffic control measures for restricted vehicles approaching the northbound tunnels